Roblox/creator-docs/content/en-us/luau/type-checking.md

 ## Generics

-Generics allow you to define at a most basic level, substitution types.
-Lets assume a basic object that creates a State object.
+Generics allow you to define, at a basic level, substitution types.
+Consider the following `State` object:

 ```lua
 local State = {